 - Its external ears become visible at 15 days, the eyelids at 16 days, and the whiskers at 17 days, while its lips become visible at 20 days.

 - The fur starts to grow at 49 days and the joeys have a full coat of fur at 90 days.
-Before the growth of fur, the skin color of the bare joeys become dark and become dark grey or black in the tail.
-The process of the fur growth begins from the snout and proceeds back.
+Before the growth of fur, the skin color of the bare joeys becomes dark and dark grey or black in the tail.
+The process of fur growth begins from the snout and proceeds back.
 However, fur at the tail grows before the rump.